2018 United States House of Representatives elections in Michigan: District

 Results of the 2018 United States House of Representatives elections in Michigan by district:

 District 1

 The 1st district consists of the entire Upper Peninsula of Michigan and the northern part of the Lower Peninsula including Alpena, Marquette, and Traverse City.
-This district has a PVI of R+9.
+This district had a PVI of R+9.
 The district, which makes up about 44% of the land area of the state of Michigan, is the second-largest congressional district east of the Mississippi River by land area.
-The incumbent is Republican Jack Bergman, who has represented the district since 2017.
-He was elected to replace retiring Representative Dan Benishek with 55% of the vote in 2016.
-The Cook Political Report has rated this race 'likely Republican.'
+The incumbent was Republican Jack Bergman, who had represented the district since 2017.
+He was elected to replace retiring representative Dan Benishek with 55% of the vote in 2016.
+The Cook Political Report rated this race "likely Republican".